IN THIS LIST

 Since the first publication of the S&P Indices Versus Active (SPIVA) U.S. Scorecard in 2002, S&P Dow Jones Indices has been the de facto scorekeeper of the ongoing active versus passive debate.
 The SPIVA Asia Ex-Japan Scorecard measures the performance of actively managed funds relative to relevant benchmarks, covering domestic equity, international equity and bond funds available in Greater China, Korea and Southeast Asia.

-In the first half of 2025, many active domestic equity funds in Asia ex-Japan performed better than their relevant benchmarks, while a majority of international equity and bond funds underperformed.
-The rates of underperformance were generally higher for longer time horizons.
-Exhibit 1 summarizes the results over six-month and one-, three- and five-year periods ending in June 2025.
+In 2025, a majority of actively managed funds in Asia ex-Japan underperformed their relevant benchmarks across domestic equity, international equity and bond fund categories.
+The rates of underperformance generally increased for longer time horizons.
+Exhibit 1 summarizes the results over one-, three- and five-year periods ending December 2025.

 Exhibit 1: Active Underperformance Rates in Asia Ex-Japan

-• As the global equity market experienced varied levels of performance and dispersion in H1 2025 (see Exhibits 3 and 4), active managers in the region also exhibited a wide range of relative performance across categories.
-Out of 13 reported fund categories, 8 witnessed a majority (greater than 50%) of funds underperforming their assigned benchmarks (see Exhibit 2).
+• As the global equity market experienced varied levels of performance and dispersion in 2025 (see Exhibits 3 and 4), actively managed funds in the region also exhibited a wide range of relative results across categories.
+Of the 13 reported fund categories, 10 witnessed a majority of funds underperforming their assigned benchmarks (see Exhibit 2).

 pdf-icon PD F Download Full Article